Home - Updates - Completed Projects - In Progress - Future Projects - About

 Sorry about the picture quality, we had to take them with a camera phone, as Rachel's digital camera was still broken and I only just got mine this last Christmas.

 So we had the incredible opportunity to work at a haunted maze this last October.
 It was so much fun.
 I played a dead pirate wench, and I scared the s**t out of people as they came up the hill.
 Lost my voice for about a month, but it was worth it.
 The costume was based on the pirates in Pirates of the Caribbean, with seashells and the like.
 Since we were outside in the valley (in the Pacific Northwest.
 In October.
 At night.), I did have to be able to wear warm stuff underneath it.
 So basically, I have my under armor on under everything.
 There's a wool skirt, worn under two ripped up green petticoats.
 The shirt is distressed flannel.
 And the corset is faux-velvet with the boning painted with glow-in-the-dark paint.
 We were lit by a black light, which made us look sooo scary. :0P And my socks rocked.
 Yes, I'm wearing tennis shoes- we were out in the woods, I wasn't walking around in mud in my colonial heels.
 The makeup was the coolest part, though.
 Every night, I had to latex real seashells to my face on a stippled green and black base.
-It looked incredible.
+It.
+Was.
+Awesome.
 And apparently I do green quite well :0P

 I also wore this costume for Halloween at school, minus the seashells (I had class that day, they wouldn't have gone over well when we had to do neutral mask :0P)